EDUC 100 • Introduction to Education (3 units)

 EDUC 315 • Teaching in a Multicultural Setting (3 units)

+Prerequisite: EDUC 100.
 This course provides the philosophical background and classroom experience necessary to introduce a person to the teaching profession in a public or private school in a multicultural environment.
 The purpose of the class is to assist the student to gain an understanding of the resources and challenges facing a teacher serving a linguistically and culturally diverse student population.
 Discussion will focus on educational research and the philosophical, historical, and demographic developments of American education.
-Students will complete a 30 hour fieldwork component to observe classroom management and organization, Specially Designed Academic Instruction Delivered in English (SDAIE) instructional practices, and the curricula of grades K-12.
+Students will complete a 30- hour fieldwork component to observe classroom management and organization, Specially Designed Academic Instruction Delivered in English (SDAIE) instructional practices, and the curricula of grades K-12.
 The role and function of Christian beliefs and values in the public school will be integrated throughout the course.
-This course is a prerequisite requirement for the Multiple and Single Subject Credential programs.
+This course is a prerequisite requirement for the VU Multiple and Single Subject Credential programs.
+Must be a Junior or Senior to register.
 May not be taken concurrently with EDUC 100.
-Must be passed with a “C” (not “C-“) or better to fulfill the Liberal Studies major requirement.

 EDUC 330 • Integrating Technology into Classroom Teaching (3 units)